 Competing indoors for the very first time in his career, Richards enjoyed a very successful season.
 The 19-year-old athlete was crowned Scottish long jump champion, captured gold in the long jump and 60 metres dash at the Scottish University Championships, and then closed off his 2017 indoor campaign with Sunday's BUCS Championship long jump triumph.

-Richards, who chose to study at Edinburgh after winning an Open National Scholarship in 2015, will now focus on getting ready for his 2017 outdoor campaign.
+Richards, who chose to study at Edinburgh after winning an Open National Scholarship in 2015 at St. Mary's College, will now focus on getting ready for his 2017 outdoor campaign.

 “BUCS was my last indoor meet,” he told the Express, yesterday.
 “It's back to the hard training in preparation for the outdoor season.”